i-akruti/gifthub/README.md

-# gifthub
+# GiftHub
-GiftHub is a customizable platform for creating and sharing wishlists with friends and family.
-Perfect for birthdays, holidays, or special occasions.
-Key features include personalized wishlists, gift reservation to avoid duplicates, item status tracking (reserved or purchased), and secure sharing via a private link.
+GiftHub is a simple, customizable platform where you can create and share your wishlist with friends and family.
+Whether it’s for a birthday, holiday, or special occasion, GiftHub makes it easy for your loved ones to know exactly what you want, helping them choose the perfect gift.

+## Features:
+- **Personalized Wishlist:** Easily add, edit, and categorize items you wish to receive.
+- **Gift Reservation:** Friends and family can reserve items to avoid duplicate gifts.
+- **Item Status:** See which items are reserved or already purchased.
+- **Secure Sharing:** Share your wishlist via a unique, private link.